 When it comes to UTMs, however, you do want to be careful that your naming conventions remain consistent.
 If an entire department is creating codes that all track the same link but are all called something different, then you’re going to have a real data fiasco on your hands.

 UTM codes are a great way to track, analyze, and change materials and messages throughout your marketing campaigns.
 We hope this guide helps you create your own UTM codes, and that you start to use them in your efforts.
 But we know sometimes it’s not that easy.
 Maybe marketing isn’t your thing?
-Well we’ve got a group of strategic partners ready and willing to help your team take their efforts to the next level.
+We have a group of strategic partners ready and willing to help your team take their efforts to the next level.
 Contact us today to get in touch with a partner and learn more about what we can do to help your business succeed.